MAPF-Competition/2025expo/index.md

 * Awards Ceremony, to celebrate distinguished and noteworthy performances.
 * Technical talks from competing teams and team members.
 * Community meeting, to discuss the future direction of the competition.

+**Event Details:**
+* Date: May 20th, 2024
+* Time: 1530 EDT (UTC-4)
+* Location: the event will be held online via Zoom.
+(Participation instructions will be provided to registered attendees.)

 <style>
     table, td, th {